April Wine: Rebirth

-In 1988 Goodwyn moved back to Canada.
+In 1988, Goodwyn moved back to Canada.
 Although there was interest in an April Wine reunion, and the subject was discussed among the former members, other commitments prevented them from getting together until 1992.
 April Wine returned to the stage that year, starting with a free concert in Portage la Prairie, Manitoba.
 The reunited band consisted of Goodwyn, Greenway, returning drummer Jerry Mercer and bassist Jim Clench, who hadn't played with the band since 1975.
 Filling out the act was third guitarist Steve Segal.
 The band toured in both Canada and the US.
 In 1993, now with Flood Ross Entertainment, they released the first "true" April Wine album in a decade, Attitude.
 It was certified gold in Canada soon after its release.
 Segal remained with the band through one more studio release, 1994's Frigate.
-Each year, for the next five years, they went out on tour, playing with, among others, Def Leppard, Foreigner, Meat Loaf, Lover Boy, Peter Frampton, Blue Öyster Cult and Nazareth.
+Each year, for the next five years, they went out on tour, playing with, among others, Def Leppard, Foreigner, Meat Loaf, Loverboy, Peter Frampton, Blue Öyster Cult and Nazareth.

 The band released another album in 2001, entitled Back to the Mansion.
 Also in 2001, the band's song "Roller" was featured in the movie Joe Dirt.
 Then in 2003, they released the live album called Greatest Hits Live 2003.
 In the meantime, various labels released several compilation albums.

 In 2004 Silverline released April Wine's first DVD-A called From the Front Row ...
 Live!.
 From 2001 to 2004 their live shows included Carl Dixon (formerly of the bands Coney Hatch, and The Guess Who) on guitars, keyboards and backing vocals.

 April Wine entered into its 37th year as a band in 2006.
 On October 31 of that year, Aquarius Records released April Wine Rocks!, a new compilation of April Wine favourites, including a bonus live tune and a new album, entitled Roughly Speaking, was released on November 28, 2006.
 At the end of that year, Clench left the band for the second time and was replaced by bassist Breen LeBoeuf.
 A year later, Mercer announced his retirement; his scheduled final show in Calgary, Alberta, ringing in the 2009 new year, was cancelled due to bad weather.
 Mercer was replaced by drummer Blair Mackay.